Boston Business Women

 What is your most recent WIN?
 How are you slaying it in your career or business?

 I am thankful to be able to work daily doing what I love with people I care about.
-That is something I don't take for granted, specially after experiencing the hardships that the Covid-19 crisis created for artists.
+That is something I don’t take for granted, especially after experiencing the hardships that the Covid-19 crisis created for artists.

 What advice would you give to your younger self?